 Furthermore, Catholic Bible study is deeply connected to the sacraments and the life of the Church.
 The teachings of the Bible are not only learned intellectually.
 But also lived out in worship, prayer, and service to others.

-For Catholics, the Bible guides them in living the Gospel, meaning it provides the foundation for living a Christ-centered life.
+For Catholics, the Bible guides them in living the Gospel, providing the foundation for a Christ-centred life.
 This means that Bible study is intertwined with moral and ethical living.
-It motivates believers to love their neighbors, forgive others, serve the poor, and seek justice, as Christ taught.
+It motivates believers to love their neighbours, forgive others, serve the poor, and seek justice, as Christ taught.

 Catholics participate in Bible study as part of a larger tradition of faith passed down through the generations.
-This communal aspect encourages accountability and shared growth, helping believers understand the Word in a deeper, more communal way.
+This communal aspect encourages accountability and shared growth, helping believers understand the Word more deeply and in a more communal way.

 In summary, Catholic Bible study is about much more than intellectual knowledge.
 It’s about a transformative journey of faith.
 Transformative living is where the Scriptures lead to personal encounters with Christ.

 The Bible guides us to live out the Gospel in our everyday lives.
-The Bible helps us to reflect upon God’s love and grace in we they do.
+The Bible helps us reflect on God’s love and grace in the way it does.

 Key Aspects of Protestant Bible Study